Andrew-Velox/codeforces-stats/README.md

   <!-- [English](./README.md) -->
   💙
    <p>
-      A tool to generate your github summary card for profile README.
+      A tool to generate your codeforces stats card for profile README.
 Inspired by <a href=https://github.com/RedHeadphone/codeforces-readme-stats>codeforces-readme-stats</a>
    </p>
    <p>
       ⭐ This repo is just for fun, feel free to contribute! ⭐